-To apply for housing, applicant households must be age and income qualified as per HUD (public housing) and LIHTC regulations.
+To apply for housing, applicant households must be age and income qualified as per HUD (public housing or HOME program as applicable) and LIHTC regulations.
 In addition, every applicant household must meet the tenant selection criteria.
 Tenant selection criteria is used to demonstrate the applicant household's suitability as a resident using verified information on past behavior to document the applicant household's ability, either alone or with assistance, to comply with the rules governing tenancy.

 The property will maintain a Wait List.
-The Wait List for specific units designated under the LIHTC program only (no public housing) will be maintained by management.
+The Wait List for specific units designated under the LIHTC and HOME program only (no public housing) will be maintained by management.
 Applicant households are placed on the Wait List on a "first come, first served" basis based on the date and time the application for housing is received by housing management staff.
 Upon receipt staff will review the application for housing for completeness and preliminary eligibility.
 Applicant households will be contacted at the time there is an available unit.
-Final determination of eligibility will be made upon receiving the completed documentation and required release forms from the applicant household and information is verified in accordance with HUD (public housing program) and LIHTC guidelines.
+Final determination of eligibility will be made upon receiving the completed documentation and required release forms from the applicant household and information is verified in accordance with HUD (public housing program or HOME program) and LIHTC guidelines.